UltraCakeBakery/CSSified-HTML/README.md

 Inspired by [UnoCSS](http://github.com/unocss/unocss)

-- No parsing, no AST, no scanning, it's **PRACTICALLY INSTANT** (0.617ms generation time on really large components).
+- 🏎️ No parsing, no AST, no scanning, it's **PRACTICALLY INSTANT** (0.617ms generation time on really large components).
-- ~2kb min+gzip - Zero dependencies and browser friendly.
+- 🤏 ~2kb min+gzip - Zero dependencies and browser friendly.
-- Added support for applying media queries and complex css selectors to the `style=""` attribute
+- 🦾 Added variants to the `style=""` attribute.
+Now you can do stuff like `@dark-theme:hover:style="background: red; transform: scale(0.98)"
+- 📇 Named groups - For more complex UI's
 <!-- - [100.000+ CSS Icons](https://github.com/unocss/unocss/tree/main/packages/preset-icons/) - easily and performantly add icons to your website  -->
 <!-- - [Shortcuts](#shortcuts) - Add your own boolean attributes for quick prototyping -->